ZEvent: ZEvent 2022

-The 2022 edition was publicly announced on July 4, 2022, and will take place from 9 to 11 September 2022, initially dedicated to the GoodPlanet Foundation.
+The 2022 edition was publicly announced on July 4, 2022, and took place from 9 to 11 September 2022, initially dedicated to the GoodPlanet Foundation.

-As in the previous edition, a concert is planned to be held the day before the launch of the event.
+As in the previous edition, a concert was held the day before the launch of the event.
 It will include performances by PV Nova, the streamer LittleBigWhale, French Fuse, Berywam, Bigflo & Oli and Soprano at the Zenith of Montpellier.

 Several criticisms emerged on social networks when the event was announced.
 They mainly target the absence of some streamers who participated in the previous editions, as well as the choice of the GoodPlanet Foundation as beneficiary association, this one facing many accusations of greenwashing especially around its financing.

 Five days after the announcement, negative reactions online prompted the ZEvent to cancel its partnership with the GoodPlanet Foundation.
 ZeratoR then announced that the money raised during the event would be divided equally among five associations, chosen by public vote from a shortlist of 22 organizations.
 The five associations finally chosen as beneficiaries are Sea Shepherd France, Ligue pour la protection des oiseaux, WWF France, Time for the Planet and The SeaCleaners.
+However, Time for the Planet was ultimately dropped and did not receive funds, as it was not a registered charity.

 During the event, some participants such as Antoine Daniel and Angle Droit virulently expressed their anger towards the President of the Republic Emmanuel Macron.
 The latter having shared a video message on Twitter expressing support for the ZEvent and announcing upcoming esports events in France, faced accusations of political recuperation.
 Critics pointed out the perceived contradiction, highlighting the government's alleged inaction in addressing global warming, which, according to them, necessitates organizing charity events like the ZEvent to address pressing issues.'

 This edition is notable for the introduction of a platform similar to Place, enabling internet users to make donations and contribute to filling a virtual canvas, as well as, on September 10, by the presence of the artist Worakls and Alain Chabat,' the latter co-hosting a live quiz which brought together 200,000 simultaneous spectators.

 Nearly 350,000 viewers simultaneously tuned in to witness the final hours of the 2022 edition, resulting in a total donation amount of 10,182,126 euros for the beneficiary associations.